PEBC EE Exam Questions #9

 Diarrhea - Loose watery stool

 Question 8: A 67-year-old patient with cardiovascular disease had a gout attack last night.
 He comes to the pharmacy with a prescription from his doctor.
-He is taking metformin for diabetes and ACE inhibitor for hypertension.
+He is taking metformin for diabetes and an ACE inhibitor for hypertension.
 His diabetes and hypertension are in control.
 Based on the given information, answer the following questions.

 Question 8.1: Which of the following drugs would be in the prescription?